syncfusion-content/blazor-docs/blazor/menu-bar/how-to/open-menu-click.md

+---
+layout: post
+title: How to Open Menu Click in Blazor Menu Bar  Component | Syncfusion
+description: Checkout and learn about Open Menu Click in Blazor Menu Bar  component of Syncfusion, and more details.
+platform: Blazor
+control: Menu Bar
+documentation: ug
+---

 # Open a Sub Menu on Menu item click

 This section explains about how to open a sub menu on Menu item click.
 This can be achieved by using `ShowItemOnClick` property of the Menu.